MathStuff/Matrices/README.md

                                    3)If 'fill' is triangular, range of the numbers and the mode as [minimum,maximum,mode];
                                    4)If 'fill' is gammavariate or betavariate, alpha and beta values are picked as [alpha,beta]
                                    5)If 'fill' is expovariate, lambda value have to be given in a list as [lambda]"""

-                     header=hasHeader, #Optional, boolean.
-Default is 0.
-Wheter or not the dataset in the "directory" has a header row

                      features=columnNames #Optional, list of strings.
 If no argument given, columns get named "col_1","col_2" and so on